patel-zeel/gsoc22/gsoc22.md

 ## Figures for Gaussian processes chapter

-Gaussian processes are related to my thesis topic and thus I wrote code and/or latexified several figures in the Gaussian processes chapter.
+Gaussian processes are related to my thesis topic; thus, I wrote code and/or latexified several figures in the Gaussian processes chapter.
 Here is the list of figures generated by my code:

 * Figure 18.2 [[PR 727](https://github.com/probml/pyprobml/pull/727)] explains ARD in Gaussian processes: a) same lengthscale for both dimensions; ii) lengthscale in one dimension dominates the other.